DAHammond/Bee2041-Final/README.md

 ## Files in this repository
 README - This file containing repository information and instructions on replication.
 Data Collection Web Scraper - A python file containing all the necessary code to scrape the project specific data from the internet.
+EPL_2022-2023_match_data.csv - The CSV file that comes from running the webscraper

 ## Software and Languages required for replication
 1. Python